Program Outline

 CODES Research Teams (9 hours)

-Students meet in intensive research teams of 8-10 students, a faculty mentor and a community partner.
-Teams focus on a “wicked” or seemingly unsolvable problem such as nutrition and food access, the challenges of intergenerational communication, and poverty’s manifestations across rural and urban environments.
+Students meet in intensive research teams comprised of eight to ten students, a faculty mentor, and a community partner.
+Teams focus on a “wicked” or seemingly unsolvable problem.
+Working alongside the Missouri Botanical Garden, the National Great Rivers Research and Education Center, and Heartlands Conservancy, research teams have tackled educational equity, systemic violence, and a growing loss of biodiversity along the Mississippi River.
 The level of difficulty the research teams undertake grows with students, and the curriculum is intentionally organic, transforming each year based on student and faculty interest and community need.
-Students and faculty work together to structure a series of readings from diverse fields such as history, literature, anthropology, biology and sociology that supports their work, and study their problem using critical thinking, writing and qualitative research methods.
+Students and faculty work together to structure a series of readings from diverse fields such as history, literature, anthropology, biology, and sociology that supports their work.
+They study their problem using critical thinking, writing, and qualitative research methods.
 In final projects each semester, research teams apply a variety of digital methods to communicate the results of their research.

 CODES Core (13 credit-hours)

-CODES students are required to take CODE121 and CODE123 during their first year.
-These courses are designed to help student research, map, conceptualize and communicate about global problems and their impact on our region.
+CODES students are required to take CODE 121 and CODE 123 during their first year.
+These courses are designed to help student research, map, conceptualize, and communicate about global problems and their impact on our region.
 Students will learn how to write and speak using interdisciplinary, multi-modal forms of communication.
-In their second year of instruction, students will take CODE220, in which students will learn how scientific modes of inquiry can apply to their problem.
-Their work culminates in CODE320, a summer research experience before the third year, in which students complete a public-facing digital collaborative project to explain their problem and propose solutions, incorporating creative non-fiction, graphic design and data visualization.
-In their final year, students enroll in CODE420 to reflect on their work and prepare for careers and continuing studies.
+In their second year of instruction, students will take CODE 220, in which they learn how scientific modes of inquiry can apply to their problem.
+Their work culminates in CODE 320, in which students complete their project by completing a public-facing digital project to explain their problem and propose solutions, incorporating creative non-fiction, graphic design, and data visualization.
+In their final year, students enroll in CODE 420 to reflect on their work and prepare for careers and continuing studies.

 Year |